callmemagnus/send-timings/Readme.md

 ### sendMarks

-Takes all marks in `window.performance.timing.getEntriesByType('mark')` and their respective`startTime`.
+Takes all marks in `window.performance.timing.getEntriesByType('mark')` and their respective `startTime`.

 ### sendMeasures

-Takes all measures in `window.performance.timing.getEntriesByType('measure')` and their respective`duration`.
+Takes all measures in `window.performance.timing.getEntriesByType('measure')` and their respective `duration`.

+### setCurrentPage

+Enabled to chage the page value that is submitted, see below.
+Useful for single page applications.

+Beware that using `sendTimings` values will relate to first page arrival.

 ## Collecting the metrics